zhangshuai-neu/pt_os/README.md

 **kernel:** It includes the code which are used to start all init and configure.

-**lib:** There are some general program and struct, which is helpful for our development.
+**lib:** There are some general program and struct, which is helpful for our development. (list, bitmap, heap, lock, elf, std_type_define)

-**mm_v1:** This the simplest memory management system, which uses a Bitmap to manage the physical memory's usage.(Low Level)
+**mm_v1:** This the simplest memory management system, which uses a bitmap to manage the physical/virtual memory's usage.(Low Level)

 **mm_v2:**	This the more complex memory management system, which uses a Buddy system to manage the physical memory's usage .(Middle Level)

-**mm_v3:**	This the most complex memory management system, which uses a Buddy system and SLAB mechanism.
-(High Level)

 **sc:** It has some system call.
 However, these function can only be used by kernel, because our OS is not completed.
 In the future , these sys_call will be